Materials-Consortia/OPTIMADE/optimade.rst

         // ...
       }

-  It is RECOMMENDED that the :field:`links` field include the following links objects:
+  The :field:`links` field SHOULD include the following links objects:

   - **self**: a links object giving the URL from which the response was obtained.
   - **describedby**: a links object giving the URL for a schema that describes the response.